ssvassiliev/fibertrace/README.md

     **Default value:** none

 -   TSCALE
-    **Description:** The time interval between frames in the trajectory multiplied by FSTEP.
+    **Description:** The time interval between frames in the trajectory multiplied by FSTEP in picoseconds.
     **Default value:** 5.0